NadeemIqbal/cmp-ui-libs-responsive/example-remote/README.md

 - **Android** - Native Android application
 - **Desktop** - JVM desktop application using Compose Desktop

-> **Note**: iOS and JavaScript/Web platforms are not available in the remote dependency version 0.0.4.
-Only Android and Desktop platforms are currently supported.
-JavaScript/Web support will be available in version 0.0.5+.
+> **Note**: iOS platform is not available in the remote dependency version v0.0.5.
+Android, Desktop, and JavaScript/Web platforms are supported.

 ## Running the Examples